Procurement Hub

 Stay Informed

-We’ll keep you updated with the latest insights and updates on the Procurement Act, as we near the implementation date, 28th October 2024.
+We’ll keep you updated with the latest insights and updates on the Procurement Act and subsequent legislation, case law and statutory guidance.